MicrosoftDocs/bot-docs/articles/nodejs/middleware.md

 # Intercept messages

 [!include[Introduction to message logging](~/includes/snippet-message-logging-intro.md)]
-This article describes how to intercept messages that are exchanged between user and bot by using the Bot Builder SDK for Node.js.

-## Intercept messages
+## Example

-The following code sample shows how to intercept messages that are exchanged between user and bot, by using the concept of **middleware** in the Bot Builder SDK for Node.js.
+The following code sample shows how to intercept messages that are exchanged between user and bot by using the concept of **middleware** in the Bot Builder SDK for Node.js.

 First, configure the handler for incoming messages (`botbuilder`) and for outgoing messages (`send`).